 - Parents should check their children under the arms, in and around the ears, inside the belly button, behind the knees, between the legs, around the waist, and hair.

-Should you find an attached tick, use the
+Should you find an attached tick, use the procedure described below.

 - Examine gear and pets.
 Tumble clothes in a dryer on high heat for an hour to kill undiscovered ticks.

 Insect repellents that contain DEET or permethrin are effective ways to prevent tick bites.
 Sprays that contain 20% or more DEET (N, N-diethyl-m-toluamide) can last up to several hours when applied on the exposed skin for protection.
 Parents should avoid hands, eyes, and mouth when applying this product to their children.

 Permethrin products should be used on clothes (not skin).
 Treat clothing and gear, such as boots, pants, socks and tents.
 It remains protective through several washings.
 Pre-treated clothing is available and remains protective for up to 70 washings.
 Always follow product instructions.
 Find other repellents registered by the Environmental Protection Agency (EPA) at http://cfpub.epa.gov/oppref/insect/.

 It is important to remove ticks as soon as they are found.
 It can take several hours or even days for an attached tick to spread a disease.